Top ally announces closing Navalny's offices amid crackdown - WTMJ

 The foundation’s director, Ivan Zhdanov, said the organization will continue to work despite the restrictions.

-Navalny set up a network of offices in dozens of regions when he was campaigning to run against Putin in the 2018 presidential election.
-He eventually was barred from running but kept the infrastructure in place.

-The regional “headquarters,” as the team called them, began their own investigations of graft by local officials and recruited activists, some of whom later ran for public office themselves.
-The offices also were instrumental in organizing nationwide rallies in support of Navalny this year.
+The regional “headquarters,” as the team called them, allowed Navalny to spread his reach beyond Moscow and gain influence across Russia’s vast geography.
+They helped him challenge the government by running their own investigations of graft by local officials and recruiting local activists, some of whom later ran for public office themselves.

+They were also instrumental in organizing nationwide protests in his support and implementing the Smart Voting strategy — a project designed to promote candidates who are most likely to defeat those from the Kremlin’s dominant United Russia party in various elections.

+In 2019, Smart Voting helped opposition candidates win 20 of 45 seats on the Moscow city council, and regional elections last year saw United Russia lose its majority in legislatures in three cities.

-In his statement, Volkov assured supporters that Navalny’s team wasn’t giving up.
+In a video statement Thursday, Volkov assured supporters that Navalny’s team wasn’t giving up and that most of the regional offices will continue to exist as independent political entities.

 Navalny was arrested in January upon returning from Germany, where he spent five months recovering from a nerve agent poisoning that he blames on the Kremlin — accusations that Russian officials reject.